lamps-lab/patentfigure/PatentFigureSegmentation/README.md

 1. We used Amazon Rekognition tool to obtain bounding box coordinates for the figure labels.

-2. We used the coordinates obtained in step 1 to wipe off the figure labels.
+2. We used the coordinates obtained in step 1 to mask off the figure labels.

-3. We then processed the figure only images before applying a Transformer model on the images.
+3. We then processed the figure only images before applying a Transformer segmentation model on the images.

 4. Then, we used Transformer model to segment the patent drawings and their corresponding labels.